 Winter is an important time of rejuvenation in wine country.
-All winter long, the vineyards sleep, resting and recharging for the intense growing season that is soon to come.
+All winter long, the vineyards sleep, recharging for the intense growing season that is soon to come.

 Pruning Grapevines is Part Art, Part Science

 Like winemaking, grapevine pruning is part science, part art, and doing it right determines the size of the harvest and the quality of the wine.
 Last year’s canes, which are now surrounded by a layer of wood, are removed to facilitate fresh new growth.

 The work is laborious and expensive.
 It takes four people working nine hours a day, six days a week for about three months to prune Jordan’s 112 estate vineyard acres.
 It’s hard work that can lead to employee injuries without safety training—usually strained shoulders, hands or back muscles.
 Thanks to advances in grapevine pruning technology, we now have pruning machines to help lighten the load.

 The machine pruner handles the first, most physical part of the cutting, and then our team will follow and hand prune the grapevines in the second phase.
 Preventing employee injuries is a top priority, but the benefits of machine pruning vastly improve efficiency and precision, too.
 Modern machine pruners have automated sensors that open and close their jaws around the metal stakes in the vineyard row and end posts.
 The pruners’ blades comb through the vineyard’s canopy and slice off the wood without cutting the delicate trellis wires.
 It’s a meticulous piece of equipment that allows us to maintain the quality of our viticultural practices, save time and expense, and keep our staff safe at the same time.

 Our Two-Phase Grapevine Pruning Process